14 Jun 8 places in Chiang Rai you must not miss

-The border is intriguing and you can see the vast difference in the geography by even a glance.
-While Thailand’s land was populated as a tourist spot with shops and eateries around, Laos had more multi-level buildings since most of their urban population is concentrated towards the Laos border.
+The border is intriguing and you can see the vast difference in the geography with even a glance.
+While Thailand’s land was populated as a tourist spot with shops and eateries around, Laos had more multi-level buildings since most of its urban population is concentrated towards the Laos border.

 What Else To Do?